Clazex/HollowKnight.GodSeekerPlus/README.md

   + **No Low Health Effect**: Remove the black effect around the screen when you have only one health.

 - **Miscellaneous**
+  + **Aggressive GC**: Force resource unloading and garbage collecting on every scene trasition in the pantheons, may reduce memory usage but slow down loading.
   + **Unlock All Modes**: Auto unlock Steel Soul mode and Godseeker mode.

 All features can be toggled in-game.